meaganewaller/dotfiles/README.md

 ## 🌱 <samp>SETUP</samp>

-I use <a href="https://github.com/anishathalye/dotbot">dotbot</a> to bootstrap my dotfiles.
+I use [dotbot](https://github.com/anishathalye/dotbot) to bootstrap my dotfiles.
 This allows me to keep a versioned directory of all my config files that are symlinked into place via a command.
 This lets me share my files with you.

 ### 🧪🔬<samp> EXPERIMENTAL & NOT GUARANTEED</samp> 💁‍♀️